 - Add-ins: it's important not to use watery ingredients.
 Drain any liquid before filling the crust.
 They might've collected when you cooked the vegetables or because they're frozen.

-- Bling baking the pie crust: it also helps to avoid a soggy crust.
-It's pre-baking the crust with weight on top (pie weights, beans, rice) so that it holds its shape and doesn't shrink.
+- Bling baking the pie crust: it's pre-baking the crust with weight on top (pie weights, beans, rice) so that it holds its shape and doesn't shrink.
+And helps avoid a soggy crust.
 You can read all about blind baking pie dough.

 - Binding cream: add it at the last minute and pour it slowly and as evenly as possible, covering the mushrooms and leeks.